OptimalBits/ground/Readme.md

 - Events.
 - Undo/Redo Manager.

-#AMD Modules
+#Modules

-Ginger is built as a set of AMD modules, and will not work without a module loader.
+Ground is built as a set of AMD modules, and will not work without a module loader.
 While it should work with any AMD compatible loader, we can only guarantee a consistent behavior with Curl (@unscriptable).
 For convenience we will provide a custom build of curl with every new release of the framework.

 #Routing

-When creating a modern web application, it is desired to avoid page refreshes in order to provide a better user experience as well as to help keeping the application state.
+In modern web applications, it is desired to avoid page refreshes in order to provide a better user experience as well as to help keeping the application state.
 While it is possible to keep an internal state between the application different components, it is often convenient to offer urls that links to different "global" states of the application.
 This is achieved using a client side url routing system.

-Ginger takes a less traditional approach to url routing.
+ground takes a less traditional approach to url routing.
 Instead of defining a list of independent routes, the routes are assumed to be **hierarchical**, matching  the hierarchical nature of a web page and the underlying DOM.
 The framework is smart enough to not re-render unnecessary DOM nodes, as well as deleting the ones that are not part of the current route.

 With this approach it is possible to reduce redundancy dramatically and also create transition effects between views very easily.

 The routing module is used by firstly specifying the root route:

-	ginger.route.root = '/'
+	gnd.route.root = '/'

 And after that, just listen to any requests.
 Lets see the simplest possible example:

-	ginger.route.listen(function(req){
+	gnd.route.listen(function(req){
 	  req.get(function(){
 	    req.render('/templates/main.jade');
 	  });
 	});

-Since the system is hierarchical, if we want to add some more sub routes we can do it it like so:
+Since the system is hierarchical, if we want to add some more sub routes we can do it like so:

-	ginger.route.listen(function(req){
+	gnd.route.listen(function(req){
 	  req.get(function(){
 	    req.render('/templates/main.jade');